How To Come Up With An Effective Test Automation Strategy

 6. Avoiding mundane and cumbersome tasks.

-7. Repeatability (running same test cases again and again).
+7. Repeatability (running the same test cases again and again).

-8. Ensure process in place for future success.
+8. Ensure the process is in place for future success.

 Causes for Test Automation Failure

-Even though the intent is good, many a times implementation of a test automation strategy fails.
-Following are the some of the primary causes for failure:
+Even though the intent is good, many times implementation of a test automation strategy fails.
+Following are some of the primary causes for failure:

 2. Lack of process.